1. INTRODUCTION

 ‘Sensitive information’ is defined in the Privacy Act and includes information about your health, ethnic origin and religious beliefs.
 We will not collect sensitive information about you unless it is reasonably necessary for our functions or activities and you, or a parent, guardian or other person authorised to act on your behalf, have consented or the collection is otherwise permitted by the Privacy Act.
 We will regard consent as inferred if information is freely provided by you, or by a family member or other person authorised to act on your behalf, to us.

-We will only use or disclose your sensitive information for a purpose for which it was collected unless an exception applies including e.g. where you have consented to a secondary use or disclosure or where you would reasonably expect us to use or disclose your sensitive information for a purpose directly related to the primary purpose.
+We will only use or disclose your sensitive information for a purpose for which it was collected unless an exception applies including e.g. where you have consented to a secondary use or disclosure or where you would reasonably expect us to use or disclose your sensitive information for a purpose directly related to the primary purpose for which we collected it.

 If we are unable to satisfactorily resolve your concerns about our handling of your personal information, you can contact the Office of the Australian Information Commissioner: